LLNL/axom/src/docs/sphinx/dev_guide/github.rst

 on a topic branch is:

   #.
 Create a topic branch off the develop branch and push the new branch
-     to Bitbucket.
+     to Github.
   #.
 Make changes and commit them to your branch in your local copy of the
      repository.
-Remember to push changes to the main repo on Bitbucket regularly for backup and so you can easily recover earlier versions of your work if you need to do so.
+Remember to push changes to the main repo on Github regularly for backup and so you can easily recover earlier versions of your work if you need to do so.
   #.
 If you are working on your topic branch for a while, it is a good idea